Xmaster6y/Iterative_summarisation/README.md

 ## Demo notebooks

-The repository is accompanied by notebooks containing the cell's outputs, see below.
+The repository is accompanied by notebooks without the cell's outputs, see below.

 * Training notebook